-I arrive in Sorong at daybreak.
-There are only about fifteen minutes of driving to the pier and an hour and a half of crossing by speedboat to reach my goal: Kri Island.
+I arrive at Sorong at daybreak.
+There are only about fifteen minutes drive to the pier and an hour and a half by speedboat to reach my goal: Kri Island.

-I am often asked the question of time spent in transport ...
-For this trip, with a ladle, from Rennes, this represents about 24 hours in all.
-With stopovers and if you have a night's rest, it takes close to two days in total to reach Raja Ampat from Europe!
+I'm often asked about the time spent in transport...
+For this ladled trip from Rennes, it represents about 24 hours in all.
+With the stopovers and if you allow yourself a night's rest, it takes a total of nearly two days to reach Raja Ampat from Europe!
 But it's worth it.

-During the crossing between Sorong and Kri, a school of dolphins crosses our path, like a happy omen.
-When the familiar Kri triangle begins to sharpen on the horizon, I can't take it anymore!
+During the crossing between Sorong and Kri, a school of dolphins cross our path, as a happy omen.
+When the familiar triangle of Kri begins to become clearer on the horizon, I can't wait!

 I'm going to find the island I've been dreaming of for so long months.
 I will see again the pontoon of Sorido Bay Resort and its incredible blue hole in the middle of the coral.
 And then, above all, this fabulous, extraordinary, unique profusion of life underwater.
 Raja Ampat, finally!